Mom of missing kids waives extradition; bail stays at $5M

 HONOLULU (AP) — Bail will remain at $5 million for a mother arrested in Hawaii over the disappearance of her two Idaho children, a judge ruled Wednesday.

-Lori Vallow was in court on Kauai Wednesday for a request to reduce her bail.
+Lori Vallow wore an orange jumpsuit in court on the Hawaiian island of Kauai for a hearing on her request to reduce bail.
 After the judge denied the request, her defense attorney, Craig De Costa, said she is waiving an extradition hearing, which had been scheduled for March 2.

 She wants to expedite her return to Idaho, De Costa said.
+Kauai Prosecutor Justin Kollar said he will work with Idaho authorities on logistics for her departure.
+The judge set a March 4 status hearing to make sure she has been picked up.

 Kauai police arrested Vallow last week on an Idaho warrant.
 She has been charged with two felony counts of child abandonment.